truongsonghiep/journey-to-the-west/chapter_001.md

 leave again without hurting himself would be honored as king.
-Now that I have come in and gone out, gone out and come in, and have found for all of you this Heavenly grotto in which you may reside securely and enjoy the privilege of raising a family, why don‟t you honor me as your king?”
+Now that I have come in and gone out, gone out and come in, and have found for all of you this Heavenly grotto in which you may reside securely and enjoy the privilege of raising a family, why don‟t you honor me as your king?"*
 When the monkeys heard this, they all folded their hands on their breasts and obediently prostrated themselves.
 Each one of them then lined up according to rank and age, and, bowing reverently, they intoned, *"Long live our great king!”